craiglockwood/fhsa/README.md

 # FHSA - FoundersHub Space Administration

 [FoundersHub](http://foundershub.co.uk) are taking on a mission to space.
-The mission is simple, get Brian the Robor into space, film it and get hin back down safely.
+The mission is simple, get Brian the Robot into space, film it and get him back down safely.
 This is a 4 week program for kids 7-14.
-More details on the [FoundersHub blog](http://foundershub.co.uk/blog/fhsa-space-cadets-required)
+More details on the [live site](http://fhsa.org.uk)

 ## Working together